 How Should I Donate Business Sales to Charity?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.If you plan to include charitable contributions as a regular part of your business model, you will want to be "transparent" regarding three important issues: Identity, amount and frequency.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »If you plan to include charitable contributions as a regular part of your business model, you will want to be "transparent" regarding three important issues: Identity, amount and frequency.

 First, which charities are you choosing and why?
 Do they have a connection to your business?
 For example, are you giving money to programs that help artists get established or that provide arts instruction in grade schools?
 The closer you can tie the charity to your business purpose, the stronger and more effective it can be as a marketing tool for you.